dlutwuwei/gulp-route-dest/README.md

 [![NPM](https://nodei.co/npm/gulp-route-dest.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/gulp-route-dest/)
-The

 #How to use
 `npm install gulp-route-dest`

 Use routes to pipe files into different directory
-> * means the default directory otherwise the dest path is target

 ```
 var dest = require('gulp-route-dest');